queenisabaer/isbaner-vineyard/README.md

 View deployed site [here.](https://queenisabaer.github.io/isbaner-vineyard/)

-Isbaner vineyard is a site dedicated to the vineyard of the isbaner family.
+Isbaner vineyard is a site dedicated to the vineyard of the Isbaner family.
 The site is targeted towards interested parties, friends and family who want to know more about the vineyard, stay in touch with the owners or visit them and keep updated through the year.
 Furthermore it will be useful for people who want to know something about the Gutedel grape and the region Wethau, Saale-Unstrut.

 ## Table of contents